RyanSusana/elepy-wiki/documentation/4-HANDLERS.md

 * MappedFindMany<T, R>: Use this class to map the results of a RestModel to another type.

 FindOne & FindMany:
 * MappedFind<T, R>: This is a combination of MappedFindMany and MappedFindMany.
-Use this class if you want to always map from T to R. Regardless if you are finding one or many.
+Use this class if you want to always map from a RestModel to another type, regardless if you are finding one or many.

 Update:
 * DefaultUpdate<T>:  The default implementation